Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 • Deputise for the Specialist Cancer Services pharmacist, in their absence.

-27 days paid annual leave (plus bank holidays) if you are new to the NHS, progressing to 33 days plus bank holidays
+• 27 days paid annual leave (plus bank holidays) for new NHS staff, progressing to 33 days plus bank holidays.

-• On-site nursery, welcoming all children aged between six weeks to five years, including those with special needs.
-Opening times 7.00am to 6.00pm.
-Staff discounted rates are offered on fees.
+• On-site nursery for children aged six weeks to five years, including those with special needs.

-• Access to trust health and wellbeing initiatives - financial wellbeing, trust Wellbeing Hub and Employee Assistance Programme, trained Mental Health First Aiders available on-site.
+• Access to trust health and wellbeing initiatives, including financial wellbeing, Trust Wellbeing Hub, Employee Assistance Programme, and trained Mental Health First Aiders on-site.

-• Access to exclusive benefits for you and your family including NHS discounts at various retailers, restaurants and leisure facilities.
+• Access to exclusive benefits such as NHS discounts at various retailers, restaurants and leisure facilities.

-• Occupational Health Department which promotes and protects the physical and psychological wellbeing of all employees at the trust.
+• Occupational Health Department promoting and protecting the physical and psychological wellbeing of all employees.

 #J-18808-Ljbffr